UAE President visits injured Yemeni official in Abu Dhabi hospital

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-He also praised the UAE's historic fraternal stances in supporting the Yemeni people at various levels.
+He also praised the UAE's historic fraternal stances in supporting Yemeni people at various levels.

 ALSO READ: